Porsche Cayman Insurance Rates

 Rates are averaged for all Porsche Cayman models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following list is a quick review of the information presented in the illustrations above.
+The list below is a condensed summary of the coverage data illustrated above.

-- You may be able to save approximately $120 per year simply by shopping early and online
+- Drivers can save around $120 per year simply by quoting early and online

 Rate Tables and Charts